Christopher Gligor: Perth Glory

-On 3 July 2015 Gligor signed a contract with Perth Glory.
+On 13 July 2015, Gligor joined Perth Glory, and made his debut in the A-League against Central Coast Mariners.
+On 2 January 2016, he scored his first goal in a 2–1 defeat against Brisbane Roar.
+In May 2016, it was announced that his team would not renew his contract at the end of the season.

+Sydney Olympic

+On 18 August 2023, he announced his retirement at the end of the season.

 International career

 Gligor was a member of Australia's squad at the 2013 FIFA U-20 World Cup, but did not appear in a match.
 He was named in the Australia squad for the 2014 AFC U-19 Championship held in Myanmar, where he featured in all 3 group games.